Thompson Investment Management Inc. Sells 1,856 Shares of McKesson Co. (NYSE:MCK)

-Thompson Investment Management Inc. decreased its position in McKesson Co.
-(NYSE:MCK – Get Rating) by 9.7% during the third quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 17,339 shares of the company’s stock after selling 1,856 shares during the quarter.
-McKesson makes up 1.1% of Thompson Investment Management Inc.’s portfolio, making the stock its 28th biggest holding.
-Thompson Investment Management Inc.’s holdings in McKesson were worth $5,893,000 at the end of the most recent quarter.
+Thompson Investment Management Inc. reduced its holdings in shares of McKesson Co.
+(NYSE:MCK – Get Rating) by 9.7% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 17,339 shares of the company’s stock after selling 1,856 shares during the quarter.
+McKesson accounts for 1.1% of Thompson Investment Management Inc.’s portfolio, making the stock its 28th biggest holding.
+Thompson Investment Management Inc.’s holdings in McKesson were worth $5,893,000 as of its most recent SEC filing.

-Other institutional investors also recently bought and sold shares of the company.
-Cibc World Market Inc. lifted its holdings in McKesson by 34.2% in the first quarter.
-Cibc World Market Inc. now owns 52,292 shares of the company’s stock valued at $16,008,000 after acquiring an additional 13,339 shares during the period.
-Ritholtz Wealth Management lifted its holdings in McKesson by 76.6% in the second quarter.
-Ritholtz Wealth Management now owns 2,275 shares of the company’s stock valued at $742,000 after acquiring an additional 987 shares during the period.
-Park Avenue Securities LLC lifted its holdings in McKesson by 7.9% in the second quarter.
-Park Avenue Securities LLC now owns 1,460 shares of the company’s stock valued at $476,000 after acquiring an additional 107 shares during the period.
-Orion Portfolio Solutions LLC lifted its holdings in McKesson by 4.4% in the second quarter.
-Orion Portfolio Solutions LLC now owns 1,272 shares of the company’s stock valued at $415,000 after acquiring an additional 54 shares during the period.
-Finally, Atria Wealth Solutions Inc. lifted its holdings in McKesson by 86.2% in the second quarter.
-Atria Wealth Solutions Inc. now owns 4,274 shares of the company’s stock valued at $1,396,000 after acquiring an additional 1,979 shares during the period.
-Institutional investors own 85.23% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of MCK.
+Fairfield Bush & CO. bought a new position in shares of McKesson during the first quarter valued at $46,000.
+Jennison Associates LLC bought a new position in shares of McKesson during the first quarter valued at $1,833,000.
+BI Asset Management Fondsmaeglerselskab A S bought a new position in shares of McKesson during the first quarter valued at $191,000.
+Handelsbanken Fonder AB lifted its holdings in McKesson by 1.5% in the first quarter.
+Handelsbanken Fonder AB now owns 53,111 shares of the company’s stock valued at $16,259,000 after acquiring an additional 762 shares during the period.
+Finally, Argent Trust Co lifted its holdings in McKesson by 6.8% in the first quarter.
+Argent Trust Co now owns 3,944 shares of the company’s stock valued at $1,207,000 after acquiring an additional 252 shares during the period.
+85.23% of the stock is owned by institutional investors.

-A number of analysts have commented on MCK shares.
-Cowen upped their price target on McKesson from $384.00 to $416.00 in a research report on Wednesday, November 2nd.
-Argus upped their price target on McKesson from $370.00 to $430.00 and gave the stock a “buy” rating in a research report on Monday, September 12th.
-Robert W. Baird upped their price target on McKesson from $405.00 to $440.00 and gave the stock an “outperform” rating in a research report on Wednesday, November 2nd.
-Barclays upped their price target on McKesson from $375.00 to $415.00 and gave the stock an “equal weight” rating in a research report on Wednesday, November 2nd.
-Finally, Mizuho upped their price target on McKesson from $345.00 to $376.00 and gave the stock a “neutral” rating in a research report on Monday, November 14th.
+A number of research analysts have weighed in on the company.
+StockNews.com assumed coverage on McKesson in a report on Wednesday, October 12th.
+They issued a “strong-buy” rating on the stock.
+Cowen increased their target price on McKesson from $384.00 to $416.00 in a report on Wednesday, November 2nd.
+Barclays increased their target price on McKesson from $375.00 to $415.00 and gave the company an “equal weight” rating in a report on Wednesday, November 2nd.
+Argus increased their target price on McKesson from $370.00 to $430.00 and gave the company a “buy” rating in a report on Monday, September 12th.
+Finally, Cowen increased their target price on McKesson from $384.00 to $416.00 in a report on Wednesday, November 2nd.
 Two equities research analysts have rated the stock with a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company.
 Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $409.00.

 McKesson (NYSE:MCK – Get Rating) last released its earnings results on Tuesday, November 1st.
 The company reported $6.06 earnings per share (EPS) for the quarter, missing the consensus estimate of $6.13 by ($0.07).
+McKesson had a negative return on equity of 267.09% and a net margin of 0.76%.
 The business had revenue of $70.16 billion for the quarter, compared to analysts’ expectations of $69.66 billion.
-McKesson had a negative return on equity of 267.09% and a net margin of 0.76%.
-On average, research analysts predict that McKesson Co. will post 24.78 earnings per share for the current fiscal year.
+On average, equities analysts anticipate that McKesson Co. will post 24.78 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, January 3rd.
-Shareholders of record on Thursday, December 1st will be issued a dividend of $0.54 per share.
-This represents a $2.16 annualized dividend and a yield of 0.57%.
-The ex-dividend date of this dividend is Wednesday, November 30th.
-McKesson’s dividend payout ratio is presently 15.24%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, January 3rd.
+Investors of record on Thursday, December 1st will be given a dividend of $0.54 per share.
+This represents a $2.16 annualized dividend and a dividend yield of 0.57%.
+The ex-dividend date is Wednesday, November 30th.
+McKesson’s dividend payout ratio is currently 15.24%.

 McKesson Corporation provides healthcare services in the United States and internationally.
 It operates through four segments: U.S. Pharmaceutical, International, Medical-Surgical Solutions, and Prescription Technology Solutions (RxTS).
 The U.S. Pharmaceutical segment distributes branded, generic, specialty, biosimilar, and over-the-counter pharmaceutical drugs and other healthcare-related products.